Scribe: China

 Chinese scribes played an instrumental role in the imperial government's civil service.
 During the Tang dynasty, private collections of Confucian classics began to grow.
 Young men hoping to join the civil service would need to pass an exam based on Confucian doctrine, and these collections, which became known as "academy libraries" were places of study.
 Within this merit system, owning books was a sign of status.
 Despite the later importance of Confucian manuscripts, they were initially heavily resisted by the Qin dynasty.
 Though their accounts are likely exaggerated, later scholars describe a period of book burning and scholarly suppression.
 This exaggeration likely stems from Han dynasty historians being steeped in Confucianism as state orthodoxy.

-Similarly to the west, religious texts, particularly Buddhist, were transcribed in monasteries and hidden "...during times of persecution...".
-In fact, the earliest print book found was a copy of the Diamond Sutra from 868 CE, which was found in a walled-in cave called Dunhuang.
+Similarly to the west, religious texts, particularly Buddhist, were transcribed in monasteries and hidden during "times of persecution".
+In fact, the earliest known copy of a printed book is of the Diamond Sutra dating to 868 CE, which was found alongside other manuscripts within a walled-in cave called Dunhuang.